Eco-evolutionary dynamics and the maintenance of organismal diversity

 I propose to experimentally test this hypothesis using a uniquely tractable network of tropical rainforest Drosophila and their parasitoids (6 fly and 5 wasp species), that I developed to allow multigenerational microcosm experiments.

-We will manipulate species diversity and genetic variation of all species in a factorial design to test the hypothesis.
-We will then explore the mechanisms of interactions between diversity and variation, focusing on rapid evolution.
+1. We will manipulate species diversity and genetic variation of all species in a factorial design to test the hypothesis.

-To link the findings to natural eco-evolutionary dynamics, we will investigate mechanisms maintaining diversity and variation in the wild.
-Based on the empirical work, we will advance eco-evolutionary concepts of organismal diversity and stability.
+3. To link the findings to natural eco-evolutionary dynamics, we will investigate mechanisms maintaining diversity and variation in the wild.

 Significance of the Project

+This project will provide a causal test of the interaction between the maintenance of diversity and variation, thus linking two key questions in ecology and evolutionary biology.
 Uncovering the specific coexistence mechanisms will allow us to predict the importance of diversity – variation feedbacks in other systems with important implications for the conservation of biodiversity.

 Financiële details & Tijdlijn